 Allegations of improper repossession of homes prompt probe of foreclosure practices.

-Including an option that would allow underwriters to sell more shares, expected to be exercised in coming days, GM looks set to raise $23.1bn, making it the biggest initial public offering in US history.
+Including an option that would allow underwriters to sell more shares, expected to be exercised in coming days, GM looks set to raise $23.1bn, making it the biggest initial public offering ever in US history.

 That is a positive sign for a range of companies, including Chrysler, that are looking to tap the credit and equity markets in coming months, analysts said.